tonyarnold/tonyarnold.github.io/_posts/2014-07-21-nsnotfound-in-swift.md

 ---

 **Update:** About 35 seconds after I posted this, @mattyohe [pointed out that this is exactly what Swift's optionals are for](https://twitter.com/mattyohe/status/491054206795923456).
-I fully expect to see `NSNotFound` go away in coming years.
+I expect that `NSNotFound` will disappear at some point in the next few years.

 ---